hth313/ladybug/doc/introduction.rst

 Ladybug allocates two registers from the free memory pool.
-Apart from this, it does not impose any restrictions on the environment and will run comfortable on any HP-41C, HP-41CV or HP-41CX at standard speed.
+Apart from this, it does not impose any restrictions on the environment and will run comfortable on any HP-41C, HP-41CV, HP-41CX or HP-41CL.

 The XROM number used by this module is 16 and the private storage area is I/O buffer number 0.